metabrainz/bookbrainz-site/README.md

     sudo -u postgres psql bookbrainz -c "SELECT name FROM bookbrainz.editor"

-You are also required to set the password of PostgreSQL for your local. you can do this by
+You are also required to set the password of your local PostgreSQL instance.
+You can do this by

     sudo -u postgres psql
-    psql (9.6.9)
-    Type "help" for help.

     postgres=# \password
-    Enter new password:

 This will set the password to your PostgreSQL, which will be used for the database config.